-This deliciously creamy roasted butternut squash soup is the best I’ve ever tasted.
+This deliciously creamy roasted butternut squash soup is the best you’ve ever tasted.
 The roasted butternut provides a wonderful richness of flavor.

 I have long been a super fan of butternut squash soup!
 And my favorite way to make it is with roasted butternut.